We recently contributed to a water efficiency roundtable event hosted by netMAGmedia Ltd. Here’s a press release about the event.

 John Slaughter – External Affairs Director, Future Homes Hub

-Danielle Michalska-Morris – Group Technical Innovation Manager, Barra Redrow
+Danielle Michalska-Morris – Group Technical Innovation Manager, Barratt Redrow

 From the event sponsors: